Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v7/breaking-changes/_index.en.md

 ```

 If not, complete the steps below:
-1. Create a new class named `PdfFormatter` in the folder `App/logic/Pdf`. make the class implement the interface `Altinn.App.Core.Features.Pdf.IPdfFormatter`.
+1. Create a new class named `PdfFormatter` in the folder `App/logic/Pdf`. make the class implement the interface `Altinn.App.Core.Features.IPdfFormatter`.
 The file should new look something like this:
     ```csharp
     using System.Threading.Tasks;
-    using Altinn.App.Core.Features.Pdf;
+    using Altinn.App.Core.Features;
     using Altinn.App.Core.Models;

     namespace Altinn.App.AppLogic.Print